 AAFP does not require review of on-site handout materials prior to the event.
 AAFP will review all materials during the post-event review process.
 All information that is required for promotional materials should be included in on-site handout materials.

 If pharmaceutical options or recommendations are included as part of the activity, AAFP recommends that the handout materials include an index of the generic names of all drugs in a class in alphabetical order with their corresponding trade names listed beside them.
 This will be a helpful reference tool for physicians.
 No indication of preference for one drug over another may be made, and the list should be comprehensive.

-Physician and staff monitors representing AAFP will attend the Satellite events to audit them for compliance with guidelines.
+Physician and staff monitors representing AAFP will attend the Satellite symposia to audit them for compliance with guidelines.
 Monitors will act as silent observers and will coordinate the collection of AAFP participant survey/CME reporting forms with the CME provider/activity organizer on site.

 Participants will be able to report their AAFP Prescribed credit earned for the event at the Internet Access & CME Reporting areas in the convention center.
 No documentation is required when reporting credit.

 The CME provider may develop and distribute an after-product enduring material (online, video, CD ROM, monograph, etc.) from the content of the Satellite CME sympsium.
 If the CME provider wishes to offer AAFP Prescribed credit for the activity, an Application for Approval of Enduring Materials for CME Credit will need to be submitted to AAFP.
 A separate AAFP CME credit system application review fee will apply.
 No reference may be made to the AAFP FMX when promoting the new CME activity.
 Visit AAFP CME Credit System to learn more about offering CME credit for enduring materials or contact Danielle Griggs at (800) 274-2237, ext.
 6591 or email@example.com.